Trapping is a non-selective method

 Trapping with mist nets and limesticks is illegal both at national and European level due to the non-selective nature of these methods i.e. it is not possible to select which bird species gets caught.
 According to field surveys nearly half of the bird species recorded in Cyprus, i.e. 155 different bird species

-, have been found trapped on limesticks or in nets, 78 of which are of unfavourable conservation status, including also emblematic species which everyone knows such as the Common Nightingale (Luscinia megarhynchos
+, have been found trapped on limesticks or in nets, 82 of which are listed as conservation priority species under the EU Birds Directive and / or BirdLife International, and include also emblematic species which everyone knows such as the Common Nightingale (Luscinia megarhynchos

 ) and the endemic Scops Owl subspecies (Otus scops cyprius